 This post is intended to acquaint readers, change workers and fellow social workers to Afrofuturism.
 While it remains as important as ever to learn about antiracism in the here and now*…a futurist perspective would suggest that futures thinking/practice can give a fresh view, new energy, new perspectives and new possibilities for both problems and solutions in the present day.
 These resources are gathered and offered with gratitude and respect to the Afrofuturists collected to expand our thinking and our practices.
 This is an evolving post – so updates may follow.

-*LINKED: Dr. Lakeya Cherry – Social Workers – Allies for Justice?
+Consider this as jumping off points!
+Dr. Lakeya Cherry – Social Workers – Allies for Justice?
 (2020), Dr. Ibram X. Kendi – An Anti-Racist Reading List (2019), Rachel Garlinghouse – Stop Asking People Of Color To Explain Racism–Pick Up One Of These Books Instead (2020).